equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 bother sending it to shop for repair, I just replaced key `*/&` (I'm not using it)  for the broken `A` key

-Honestly it's a mystery for me how I broke the `A` key as I was only typing not doing any strange experiments of replacing keys.
+Honestly it's a mystery for me how I broke the `A` key as **I was just typing** not doing any strange experiments by replacing keys or something.

 > [how to replace lenovo key on keyboard](https://www.youtube.com/watch?v=4GeG-J981eg)